Call Us Now: (202) 349-1450

 Ashley E. - Had scored 157 on official LSAT in 2011 with extensive prior test preparation; scored 163 on December 2013 LSAT, admitted to top-choice law school with full-tuition scholarship.

 Allison P. - Starting score 158.
-Took the full Griffon Prep LSAT classroom course and only improved to 160.
+Took a full commercial course and only improved to 160.
 After 12 hours tutoring with DC Metro LSAT Prep, scored 167 on the December 2013 LSAT.
 Attended Georgetown Law.

 Naomi I. - Started in low 150s.
 After 24 hours tutoring, scored 162 on December 2013 LSAT.
 Attended Georgetown Law.

-Sam F. - Starting score 160 with prior prep (had taken full Kaplan course in Spring 2012).
+Sam F. - Starting score 160 with prior prep (had taken a commercial course in Spring 2012).
 After 21 hours tutoring with DC Metro LSAT Prep, scored 174 on December 2013 LSAT.
 Admitted to Harvard and Stanford.
 Attended Columbia Law School on full-tuition scholarship.

 Courtney C. - Starting score 160.
 Scored 169 after tutoring.
 Attended Northwestern Law.

 Olivia S. - Had scored 166 on October 2012 LSAT after approximately twenty practice tests.
 After 40 hours tutoring with DC Metro LSAT Prep, scored 170 on October 2013 LSAT.
 Attended Harvard Law School.